WOR (AM): News department

 For many years the station aired detailed, 15-minute news reports on the hour.
 Newscasters Henry Gladstone, Harry Hennessey, Jack Allen, John Wingate, Lyle Vann, Peter Roberts, Ed Walsh, Shelly Strickler, Sam Hall and Roger Skibenes were some of the on-air members of the news department.
-Joe Bartlett is WOR's current news director and morning news anchor, having held that position since 1986.
 WOR introduced live, on-air, helicopter traffic reports with pilot-reporters "Fearless" Fred Feldman and George Meade.
 On January 10, 1969, fill-in pilot/reporter Frank McDermott died when the WOR helicopter crashed into an apartment building in Astoria, Queens as he was broadcasting a traffic update.
 The building caught fire and McDermott's body was found nearby.

 Beginning in October 2011, WOR extended its partnership with NBC News beyond hourly national news updates to include live simulcasts of NBC Nightly News and Meet the Press.

 New Jersey transmitters

 Beginning in 1935, WOR's transmitter was in Carteret, New Jersey.
 The site used two steel lattice towers and a steel cable as a third radiating element.
 The cable hung from a catenary connected to the top of each of the towers.
 This created a lopsided figure-8 pattern intended to cover both the New York City and Philadelphia markets, making WOR the first 50,000 watt directional station in the U.S. Over the years, construction affected WOR's signal strength and WOR sought a new location.
 Circa 1966, the Federal Communications Commission (FCC) issued a construction permit for a new location in Lyndhurst, New Jersey.
 That location features three full half-wave (692 feet) guyed antennas in a triangular array.
 WOR was within one mile of both AM 1190 WLIB and AM 1010 WINS.
 Thus each WOR tower hosted AM detuning apparatus to prevent adverse distortion of WINS and WLIB radiation patterns.
 Built on hydraulic landfill, the site provides excellent ground conductivity for daytime groundwave radiation.

 At night when conditions are favorable, WOR could be picked up, using very sensitive radio receivers, in parts of Europe and Africa.
-It shares Class A status on 710 kHz with KIRO in Seattle.
+It shares class A status on 710 kHz with KIRO in Seattle.
 WOR and KIRO must protect each other against interference by using directional antennas.
 On September 8, 2006, WOR moved its transmitter a short distance to Rutherford, New Jersey, near the Western Spur of the New Jersey Turnpike.

 Clear Channel Communications

 On August 13, 2012, it was announced that WOR was to be purchased by Clear Channel Communications (now iHeartMedia), pending FCC approval.
-A local marketing agreement began on August 15, 2012.
-On December 20, 2012, the day Clear Channel officially took ownership of the station, The Dr. Joy Browne Show, The Gov. David Paterson Show, and The Mike Huckabee Show were removed from the WOR program schedule.
+A local marketing agreement began on August 15.
+On December 20, the day Clear Channel officially took ownership of the station, The Dr. Joy Browne Show, The Gov. David Paterson Show, and The Mike Huckabee Show were removed from the WOR program schedule.